react-admin-lte/react-admin-lte/docs/box.md

  - __className__ (string) - Additional classes you would like to add.

 ## BoxTools
-`<Box.Header.Tools>` - Controls for the box, typically buttons and/or button groups, located in the box header on the right-hand side by default.
+`<Box.Tools>` - Controls for the box, typically buttons and/or button groups, located in the box header on the right-hand side by default.

 #### Props